ArcBlock/abtnode-docs/src/faq/resources/index.md

 ---
-title: 'Download Resources'
+title: 'Mirrors or Alternative Services'
-description: 'Download related resources'
+description: 'Use mirrors or alternative services if the defaults does not work'
 keywords: 'download, resource'
 author: 'zhenqiang'
 category: ''